Find Affordable College Courses

 19% Racial-Ethnic Minorities*

 St. Joseph's College - New York is the 4th most popular school in the nation for students seeking a bachelor's degree in teaching students with disabilities.
 Each year, around 5,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $29,976 per year, while in-state graduate students, on average, pay $20,250 per year.
-For the 2020-2021 academic year, 139 bachelor's degrees were handed out to teaching students with disabilities majors at SJC.
-Around 19% of these students were from an underrepresented racial-ethnic group, and 92% were women.
+The average in-state tuition for full-time undergraduates is $33,825 per year, while in-state graduate students, on average, pay $22,860 per year.
+During the most recent year for which we have data, 139 people received their bachelor's degree in teaching students with disabilities from SJC.
+About 95% of this group were women, and 19% were students from an underrepresented racial-ethnic group.

 #5